anrosent/awesome-memos/README.md

 You can submit a PR to contribute to this repository.
 Please follow the existing structure:

-1. Naming the top-level directory after the author
+1. Name the top-level directory after the author
-2. Including the memo documents themselves inside the directory, ideally as PDF
+2. Include the memo documents themselves inside the directory, ideally as PDF
-3. Indicating the date of publication of the memos, either in the filename or parent directory name
+3. Indicate the year of publication of the memos, either in the filename or parent directory name
-4. Including (or updating) a file called `links.csv` in the author's directory that maps the documents you've included to their primary source URL
+4. Include (or update) a file called `links.csv` in the author's directory that maps the documents you've included to their primary source URL